Prawns replace abalone as China property developers go down-market

 "Normal government activity demand is still there... but the money spent is not as much as in the past."

-And last month, Kweichow Moutai Co Ltd, China's top seller of fiery and pricey liquor baijiu, posted its weakest quarterly profit growth in three quarters as retail prices have dropped some 60 percent since the end of 2012.
+And last month, Kweichow Moutai Co Ltd (600519.SS), China's top seller of fiery and pricey liquor baijiu, posted its weakest quarterly profit growth in three quarters as retail prices have dropped some 60 percent since the end of 2012.

 "Our restaurants are now more targeted at white-collar workers" instead of elite big-spenders, said a manager in the complex, who declined to be named as he was not authorized to speak to the media.